maxkost/knp/README.md

 Python is a trademark or registered trademark of the Python Software Foundation.\
 Debian is a registered trademark of Software in the Public Interest, Inc.

+## Contribution

+This is an open source project.
+If you are interested in making a code contribution, please see CONTRIBUTING.md for more information.

+## License

-© 2024 AO Kaspersky Lab
+Copyright © 2024 AO Kaspersky Lab
+Licensed under the Apache 2.0 License.
+See the LICENSE.txt file in the root directory for details.